Sunday, 30 December 2007

 About 10 or 15 years ago, an Indian actress, Pooja Bhatt, had also posed for a magazine cover wearing just body art and that had raised a scandal.
 I personally admire such persons who dare to provoke the society into questioning the seemingly unbreakable and rigid social costumes.

-Here some of my pictures of body paints from the cultural events (mainly the Par Tot summer festival parade and the GLBTI pride parades) in Bologna (Italy) - (Note: images have been updated in 2013):
+Here are some more of my pictures of body paints from some cultural events (mainly the Par Tot summer festival parade and the GLBTI pride parades) in Bologna (Italy).

 Painted bodies, cultural events, Bologna Italy - images by Sunil Deepak 2005-2013